What's on

 Dublin: Street Art Walking Tour

-Dublin’s street art scene has exploded in recent years, and this three-hour walking tour takes you straight to its creative heart.
-Starting near Smithfield Square on the city’s Northside, the route winds through some of Dublin’s most visually striking neighbourhoods before finishing among the galleries and laneways of Temple Bar.
+Dublin’s street art scene has grown considerably over the past decade, and this three-hour walking tour takes you through its creative heart.
+The route starts near Smithfield Square on the city’s Northside, winds through some of the most visually striking neighbourhoods, and finishes among the galleries and laneways of Temple Bar.

-The route passes the Four Courts, the imposing legal landmark that played a pivotal role in the events of 1916 and the Civil War.
-Your guide explains the architecture and the history before the walk crosses the Liffey into Temple Bar.
-Here, the narrow streets are alive with murals, paste-ups, stencil work, and installations that reflect Dublin’s artistic soul.
-By the time the tour ends, you will see the city’s walls, doorways, and alleyways as the open-air gallery they have become.
+The route passes the Four Courts, the imposing legal landmark that played a central role in 1916 and the Civil War.
+You’ll hear about the architecture and the history before the walk crosses the Liffey into Temple Bar.
+The narrow streets here are alive with murals, paste-ups, stencil work, and installations.
+By the end, you’ll find yourself looking at the city’s walls, doorways, and alleyways quite differently.

 What’s Included

-• Commentary on street art, history, and Dublin culture
+• Commentary on street art, local history, and Dublin culture

-• Route covering Smithfield, Four Courts, and Temple Bar
+• Route covering Smithfield, St Michan’s Church, the Four Courts, and Temple Bar

 Good to Know